Central Portugal: Obidos to Porto

 I ended up walking back down to the Ribeira to find a restaurant still open for a very late lunch; after 1500 most of the restaurants are closing.
 I found Adega Dona Antonia, about 40 minutes before they were going to close at 1700.
 I took the funicular back up the hill again.
 It’s steep!
 I went back at Calçada de Vandoma to meet for another tour.

 - Dark Porto Free Tour: Mysteries, Legends and Crimes we visited the beautiful Rua da Flores.
 We heard a great number of stories including about Camilo Castelo Branco and his adulterous affair with Ana Placido, who was married at the time.
 There is a statue of them both.
 Both were arrested for the affair, Camilo was jailed for the second time.
-During this second and longer incarceration he wrote what most consider to be his best and most characteristic work Amor de Perdição.
+During this second and longer incarceration he wrote what most consider to be his best and most characteristic work Amor de Perdição, or Love of Perdition.

 Restaurants